 Yedi Bilgeler vineyard near Kusadasi

 I made this trip on invitation by Baltus Communications.
+This article may contain affiliate links.
 You always read my own opinion.
 Read more on UNESCO World Heritage watch the video of my trip to Kuşadası, Turkey.
 Do not forget to subscribe to my channel!